LaihoE/SIMD-itertools/README.md

 ```is_sorted```
 ```all_equal```

+And works for slice iterators of types: ```u8,u16,u32,u64,i8,i16,i32,i64,f32,f64,isize,usize```

 ### 🔥🚀 Performance gain compared to the standard library 🚀🔥
-![Performance gain of compared to std implementation (u32)](benchmark.png)
+![Performance gain of compared to std implementation (u32)](benchmark.png) You can expect similar performance across the functions.

 Requires nightly for now 😔:
 ```Rust